 Why should you support ME/CFS research?

 For decades, ME/CFS has received very little research funding compared to other diseases, many not as severe or as common.
 This disease consumes much of the family resources and time, so patients and their families have not been able to orchestrate an organized and sustainable advocacy or lobbying effort to motivate more research funding.
-Yet, recent discoveries show we are on the precipice of breaking open the mysteries and bringing validation and relief to those who currently suffer.
+Yet, recent discoveries, as mentioned recently by OMF Scientific Advisory Board Director Ronald W. Davis, PhD. in his recent ME/CFS research update, show we are on the precipice of breaking open the mysteries and bringing validation and relief to those who currently suffer.

 The Open Medicine Foundation is focusing on funding research that will put an end to this disease and bring back vitality to the many people now suffering–benefitting them, their families, and society.